Customer-held evidence. Local verification. Clear trust boundaries.

 Last updated: 2026-05-31

-GeoClear issues signed operational evidence receipts for AI actions, tool calls, and workflow decisions.
-The signed evidence bundle is tamper-evident, and verifiers detect modification.
-GeoClear does not provide legal certification and does not certify the real-world truth of upstream data sources.
+GeoClear issues operational evidence records for AI actions, tool calls, and workflow decisions.
+The evidence bundle is tamper-evident, and verifiers detect modification.
+GeoClear does not provide legal certification and does not verify the real-world truth of upstream data sources.